-In 1207 the King transformed the tiny, obscure fishing hamlet of 'Leverpul' into a town, port, and borough.
+In 1207, the King's ambitions to invade Ireland caused the transformation of the tiny, obscure fishing hamlet of 'Leverpul' into a town, port, and borough.
 This talk explains why and how he did this.

 It also tells the story of each of the seven streets that he ordered to be laid out ~ these still exist today, and in exactly the same positions as when they were first named: